 Ensure that your mobile app looks and works as designed on a disconnected mobile device by following the guidelines for designing UI for offline-enabled mobile apps.

 Pega Platform provides a development environment that you can use to create an interface that is both flexible and convenient for mobile users.
 The Pega design system provides two themes, Cosmos and Theme UI-Kit, both of which are optimized for mobile uses.

 The following best practices help you design a UI that provides an optimal experience for users on mobile devices without a network connection:

-- Add the latest version of Theme Cosmos (recommended) or Theme UI-Kit to your application stack.
+Add the latest version of Theme UI-Kit or theme Cosmos to your application stack.

 - For Theme UI-Kit applications, ensure that the skin rule inherits from the pyEndUser skin in the Theme UI-Kit ruleset.

 - For Cosmos applications, ensure that the skin rule inherits from the CosmosSkin in the Theme-Cosmos ruleset.